ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Anything in the **Client Context** exists on each player's version of the game.
 This means that there is no network traffic, and anything that gets modified is applied to that local player and not all players on the server.

-Nothing sensitive should be stored in a **Client Context** script, and any action the client can do should always be sent to a script in a **Server Context** to validate it.
-The client should never be treated as an authority on the state of the game for all players.
+Nothing sensitive will be stored in a **Client Context** script, and any action the client can do will always be sent to a script in a **Server Context** to validate it.
+The client will never be treated as an authority on the state of the game for all players.

 Take a look at the example below of what is bad vs good.